i-MSCP/imscp/docs/Devuan/INSTALL.md

 Before upgrading, you must not forget to read the [errata file](https://github.com/i-MSCP/imscp/blob/<release_tag>/docs/<release_branch>_errata.md)

-You can have a look at the (preseed.pl) template file to know the default value used by the installer.

 ### 2. Make sure to make a backup of your data